Amina-Sagheer/MorseCodeConverter/README.md

 - Common punctuation marks (,.?/-())

 ## Notes:
-- Spaces between words are not converted and are ignored.
+- Spaces between words are taken as spaces.
-- Characters not supported by Morse code are skipped with a message.

 ## Example:
     Please enter the word you would like to convert into Morse code: Hello